 Taxpayers who have underpaid are not always penalized.
 For example, although you must pay the full amount of taxes due, the penalty is waived if your total tax is less than $1,000; if you did not owe taxes the previous year; if you paid at least 90 percent of what you owe or if the unpaid taxes amount to less than $1,000 [source: IRS].
 Penalties are also waived if the problem arose because of special circumstances, such as a natural disaster.
 People who are retired or have disabilities may also have the penalty forgiven.

 If you don't file your tax returns on time (in addition to not paying your taxes), there is a separate penalty.
-For 2019, as well as from second quarter 2018, the interest rate is 5 percent per month, up from 4 percent [source: Tax Knowledge Center].
+Starting in the second quarter of 2018, the interest rate moved to 5 percent per month, from 4 percent [source: Tax Knowledge Center].
 But the maximum penalty in any one month is 5 percent, rather than 5.5 percent, which is what it should be if you added the nonfiling penalty to the nonpayment penalty.
 If you don't file nor pay for more than 5 months, the nonfiling penalty maxes out at 25 percent, but the monthly penalty for not paying (0.5 percent) will still continue to accrue [source: Bankrate].

 The IRS seems to understand that, in some situations, guesstimating the amount of taxes you must pay is a tricky business.
 However, with potential penalties and interest fees, your safest bet is to do your best to assess your tax liability before it's due.

 Last editorial update on Feb 20, 2020 04:27:01 pm.

 - Bartleby. com.
 "Benjamin Franklin."
 2014.
 (Oct.
 23, 2014) http://www.bartleby.com/100/245.24.html